See you on June 4 at 6 pm for our exclusive Live event, Algae in Everyday Life !

 Close

-Dehydrated curly wakame seaweed, special salad and dish format, 500g packet
+Dehydrated curly wakame seaweed, special salad and dish format, 500g bag

-In partnership with BRETALG, This wakame is hand-harvested and dehydrated to preserve all its benefits.
-We offer you a unique format: large "curly" pieces that triple in volume when rehydrated.
-This allows you to use the wakame as a base for your salads, dishes, and sides, just like fresh wakame.
-You can also eat it as is, to replace chips at your appetizers !
+In partnership with BRETALG, this wakame is hand-harvested and dehydrated to preserve all its benefits.
+We offer you a unique format: large "curly" pieces that triple in volume when you rehydrate them.
+This allows you to use wakame as a base for your salads, dishes, and sides, similar to fresh wakame.
+You can also eat it as is, to replace chips at your appetizers!

-We are dehydrating at 120°C for the curly wakame, which is what gives the curly seaweed its shape.
-Therefore, we do not have the same benefits as fresh seaweed or those dried at 40°C because some vitamins and enzymes are thermolabile.
-However, we retain the full profile of minerals and trace elements, and this seaweed is very easy to use in salads as a main ingredient.
+We use dehydration at 120°C for curly wakame, which gives the seaweed its curly shape.
+Therefore, it doesn't have the same benefits as fresh or 40°C dried seaweed because some vitamins and enzymes are thermolabile, but it retains the full profile of minerals and trace elements, and this seaweed is very easy to use in salads as a main ingredient.

 🌿 Recipe idea for spring/summer: